Home

 Sidney Paget Original Sherlock Holmes Drawings

-Missing Holmes drawings: see the four Holmes drawings which have not been reported for more than 25 years.
+Missing Holmes drawings: see the three Holmes drawings which have not been reported for more than 25 years.

 Drawings are listed chronologically by publication date and then in the sequence in which they appeared in the text.
-Unless noted, images are from The Strand Magazine and NOT the original drawing.
 For a key to interpreting an entry, see the Census Notes at the bottom of this page.
 Please contact me with any additions, corrections or suggestions.
 I keep identities private upon request.

 "All afternoon he sat in the stalls"